osmium-org/osmium/src/md/formats.md

   is the proportion of EM damage, the second of Explosive damage, the third of Kinetic damage, the fourth of Thermal damage.

-  Osmium will not generate this key while explicitely exporting, but uses it internally.
-It is ignored while importing.
+  Osmium will generate this key while exporting.
+The only exception is when a minified CLF is requested and when the default uniform damage profile is being used.
+The key will be used while importing, unless the damage profile is invalid.
+If invalid or not present, the uniform profile will be used.

 - `X-sideeffects`: additional key in a booster element.
 If present, it contains an array of effect IDs representing the side effects of the